srajgopalan/solace-ci-cd-demo/README.md

 ### Configuring the Demo:

-1. __Edit the ansible inventory__: Edit the inventory.ini to specify the Solace routers on which the messaging environment is to be created.
-The host running the samples should be able to reach the management IP of the Solace router.
+1. __Edit the Ansible inventory__: Edit the inventory.ini to specify the Solace routers on which the messaging environment is to be created.
 You can create one or more host groups against which the Ansible playbook will be run.

 For example: